MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deploy-file-collaboration.md

 A variety of reports are available in Microsoft 365 to help you monitor site usage, document sharing, governance compliance, and a host of other events.

-For information about how to view reports on SharePoint site usage, see [Office 365 Reports in the Admin Center - SharePoint site usage](https://docs.microsoft.com/office365/admin/activity-reports/sharepoint-site-usage).
+For information about how to view reports on SharePoint site usage, see [Microsoft 365 Reports in the Admin Center - SharePoint site usage](https://docs.microsoft.com/office365/admin/activity-reports/sharepoint-site-usage).

-For information about how to view data loss prevention reports, see [View the reports for data loss prevention](https://docs.microsoft.com/office365/securitycompliance/view-the-dlp-reports).
+For info about how to view data loss prevention reports, see [View the reports for data loss prevention](https://docs.microsoft.com/office365/securitycompliance/view-the-dlp-reports).

-For information about how to view Cloud App Security reports, see [Generate data management reports](https://docs.microsoft.com/cloud-app-security/built-in-reports).
+For info about how to view Cloud App Security reports, see [Generate data management reports](https://docs.microsoft.com/cloud-app-security/built-in-reports).

 ### Manage threats